saharazizighannad/S1/README.md

 To run this project just do following steps:
-1. Mske sure your docker is running
+1. Make sure your docker is running
-2. run docker network remove rabbitmq-network
+2. run "docker network remove rabbitmq-network"
-3. run docker-compose up --build
+3. run "docker-compose up --build"

 The link below is a google drive link to the video which shows the screen sharing of running the project locally. https://drive.google.com/file/d/17GDjaWxQxeOZAo9lJEGLnCJKjCmdW7wL/view?usp=drive_link